House of Ash and Bone Cover Concept

 No. No. No.

 The sound of pages turning, then tearing.
-A leaf of paper falls to the ground.
+A sheet of paper falls to the ground.

 Another page turns.

 Another rip.
-He balls this one up and throws it over the dumpster, hitting me in the head.
+Ron balls this one up and throws it over the dumpster, hitting me in the head.

 Another page turns.